SystemsApproach/ops/provision.rst

 keeping in mind that Aether spans multiple sites, as outlined in Chapter 2).

-.. [#] In this section, we will denote models in italics (e.g.,
+.. [#] In this section, we denote models in italics (e.g., *Site*) and
-       *Site*) and specific values assigned to an instance of a model as a constant (e.g., ``10.0.0.0/22``).
+       specific values assigned to an instance of a model as a constant (e.g., ``10.0.0.0/22``).
 Field names are not specially denoted, but they should be obvious from the context.

 The first step is to create a record for the site being provisioned, and documenting all the relevant metadata for that site.
 This includes